bttobi/cat_page/README.md

 #

 ### 🎯 To do:
-- Implement removing favourite cats,
 - Style profile, login and register page,
 - UI Overhaul,
 - Implement some sort of testing,
-- Moblie responsiveness (hamburger menu).
+- Moblie responsiveness mainly done.